Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_a_account: Box>,
 pub token_program: Interface<'info, token_interface::TokenInterface>,
 ```
-You can do the same thing with an associated token account by supplying a speicfic token program.
+You can do the same thing with an associated token account by supplying a specific token program.

 ```rust
 #[account(